 - Diagnosis of MS is generally between 20 and 40 years of age, although onset may be earlier.

 - There are a wide range of symptoms, with fatigue being one of the most common.

-- The incidence of MS increases in countries further from the equator.
+- MS is more commonly found in countries further from the equator.

 - There is no drug that can cure MS, but treatments are available which can modify the course of the disease.